Memex

 Even as LLMs get more powerful and get better at understanding context, including being succesful often with not very much guidance, we've found that Agent Engineering goes a long way in guiding LLMs to success.

 This page describes some agent engineering practices we've found to be the most helpful.
-If you have any new ones you'd like to highlight, share them with us on our Discord!
+If you have any new ones you'd like to highlight, share them with us !

 General Best Practices for Agent Engineering